buttheadbob/MDK-SE/Easy-and-Powerful-State-Machine.md

 public Program()
 {
     // Retrieve the blocks we're going to use.
-    _timer = GridTerminalSystem.GetBlockWithName("Timer Block") as IMyTimerBlock;
     _panelLight = GridTerminalSystem.GetBlockWithName("Interior Light") as IMyInteriorLight;
     _textPanel = GridTerminalSystem.GetBlockWithName("LCD Panel") as IMyTextPanel;

     // Initialize our state machine
     _stateMachine = RunStuffOverTime();

-    // Start the timer to run the first instruction set.
-Depending on your script, you may want to use
+    // Signal the programmable block to run again in the next tick.
+Be careful on how much you
-    // TriggerNow rather than Start.
-Just be very careful with that, you can easily bog down your
+    // do within a single tick, you can easily bog down your game.
+The more ticks you do your
+    // operation over, the better.
-    // game that way.
+	//
-    _timer.ApplyAction("Start");
+	// What is actually happening here is that we are _adding_ the Once flag to the frequencies.
+	// By doing this we can have multiple frequencies going at any time.
+    Runtime.UpdateFrequency |= UpdateFrequency.Once;
 }

-public void Main(string argument)
+public void Main(string argument, UpdateType updateType) {
-{
     // Usually I verify that the argument is empty or a predefined value before running the state
     // machine.
 This way we can use arguments to control the script without disturbing the
     // state machine and its timing.
 For the purpose of this example however, I will omit this.

+	// We only want to run the state machine(s) when the update type includes the
+	// "Once" flag, to avoid running it more often than it should.
+It shouldn't run
+	// on any other trigger.
+This way we can combine state machine running with
+	// other kinds of execution, like tool bar commands, sensors or what have you. if ((updateType & UpdateType.Once) == UpdateType.Once)
+	{
+		RunStateMachine();
+	}
+}

-    // ***MARKER: State Machine Execution
+// ***MARKER: State Machine Execution public void RunStateMachine()
+{
     // If there is an active state machine, run its next instruction set. if (_stateMachine != null)
     {